2012–13 Australian region cyclone season: Storm names

 Additionally, Freda entered the Australian region from the South Pacific Ocean region (east of 160°E) as a tropical cyclone.
 As the system crossed between basins intact, it retained the name assigned to it by Fiji Meteorological Service.

 Retirement

-The Bureau of Meteorology retired the names Oswald and Rusty, replacing them with Oran and Riordan respectively.
+The Bureau of Meteorology retired the names Oswald and Rusty, replacing them with Owen and Riordan respectively.

 Season effects

 This is a table of all of the storms that have formed in the 2012–13 Australian region cyclone season.
 It includes their duration, names, landfall(s)–denoted by bold location names – damages, and death totals.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2013 AUD and USD.